frequem/Chatpad/README.md

 void setup(){
+  Serial.begin(9600); //USB Serial for printing to Serial Monitor

+  //can be replaced with one of the hardware serials
-  Serial.begin(9600); //USB Serial for printing to Serial Monitor chatpadSerial.begin(19200); // always 19200 for the chatpadSerial, cannot be moved into chatpad class since that takes a stream object and all streams shall be supported chatpad.Init(chatpadSerial, onPress, onRelease);
+  //cannot be moved into chatpad class since that takes a stream object and all streams shall be supported chatpadSerial.begin(19200); // always 19200 for the chatpadSerial chatpad.Init(chatpadSerial, onPress, onRelease);
 }